 Where did it start

-In Ukraine, our arts team sees Unlimited: Making the Right Moves as an ideal match for its continuing work with innovative and emerging artists and initiated the programme with an open call, the likes of which had never been seen in the country: for professional performers with disabilities.
-Those selected would take part in an unprecedented performance combining elements of theatre, dance and physical improvisation.
+In Ukraine, our arts team saw Unlimited: Making the Right Moves as an ideal match for its continuing work with innovative and emerging artists and initiated the programme with an open call, the likes of which had never been seen in the country: for professional performers with disabilities.
+Those selected took part in an unprecedented performance combining elements of theatre, dance and physical improvisation.
 Led by Marina Lymar, performer and art-director at UviMkneni – an independent Ukrainian arts group – and Susanna Recchia and Victoria Malin, artists from Candoco, the Ukrainian cross-disciplinary performance group met monthly from February through May for intensive four-day residencies.
-Their work culminating in a performance called 'A Place To…' in May 2018.
+Their work culminated in a performance called 'A Place To…' in May 2018.
 You can watch a video and photos of the performance.

 In another important step, in February 2018, the Programme conducted a discussion Forum in Kyiv, bringing together more than 200 delegates from the region and the UK to explore the potential for inclusion of the disabled people in the arts and in society.
-The Forum tackled themes like developing an inclusive society, the place of the disabled in the arts, and looked at the case study of Chester, England, which has transformed itself into an urban model of inclusivity.
+The Forum tackled themes like developing an inclusive society, the place of the disabled in the arts, and looked at the case study of Chester, England, which had transformed itself into an urban model of inclusivity.
 Please follow the link to access presentations from the Forum and see the photos.